jybsuper/jybsuper.github.io/_posts/2025-06-21-langgraph_rollout.md

 We also encountered two consistency issues:

-**Schema-Implementation Mismatch**: With tool definitions split between YAML configuration and Python implementation, engineers sometimes updated one without the other.
-This led to discrepancies between tool descriptions and their actual functionality, causing unexpected behavior during training.
+**Schema-Implementation Mismatch**: With tool definitions split between YAML configuration and Python implementation, engineers occasionally updated one without synchronizing the other.
+This created discrepancies between tool descriptions and their actual functionality, leading to subtle bugs and unexpected behavior during training.

-**Production-Training Gap**: VeRL's custom `BaseTool` interface is different from tool definition interfaces like LangGraph.
-We need to reimplement our tools for VeRL, creating two separate versions:
+**Production-Training Gap**: VeRL's custom `BaseTool` interface differs significantly from standard tool definition interfaces like those in LangGraph.
+This forced us to maintain two separate versions of each tool:
 - Production tools integrated with LangGraph
 - VeRL-compatible versions for training

-For complex tools, maintaining logical consistency between these implementations proved challenging.
-When we deployed RL-trained models to production, performance degraded due to subtle differences between the training and production tool implementations.
+For complex tools, maintaining logical consistency between these parallel implementations proved challenging.

 ## Intermediate Solution: Automatic Tool Wrapping